-Enforced Cold War: On Q'sal, one of the most important planets of the Vortex, the three Tzeentchian city states are in a state of uneasy peace, held together by a treaty that no party is willing to break just yet.
+Enforced Cold War: On Q'sal, one of the most influential planets of the Vortex, the three city states are in a state of uneasy peace, held together by a treaty that no party is willing to break.
 If war did break out, the sorcerous powers each of the city states possess would likely destroy Q'sal (there were originally nine city states, with six destroyed, if legend and lost history is to be believed).
-And since the world is a massively influential and a center of arcane industry, the three city states could lead the entire Screaming Vortex into a three way war on the way.
-As it is, sorcery and schemes, in the forms of politics, espionage, and industrial production are the means of choice that they try to outdo each other.
+And since the world is a massively influential center of arcane industry, the three city states could drag the entire Screaming Vortex into a three way war.
+As it is, sorcery and schemes, in the forms of politics, espionage, and industrial production are the means of choice that they try to subvert each other.

 Rune weapons, which were previously daemon weapons, but the daemon got out, and the weapon survived the process.
 They don't have the strange powers anymore, but daemonic influence leaves them still hideously powerful.